facebook/create-react-app/ISSUE_TEMPLATE.md

 Alternatively, you could copy your app that experiences the problem and start removing things until you’re left with the minimal reproducible demo.

-(Accidentially, you might get to the root of your problem during that process.)
+(Accidentally, you might get to the root of your problem during that process.)

 Push to GitHub and paste the link here.